CaitlynCarney/CaitlynCarney/README.md

 <details>
   <summary>Click to expand!</summary>

 Greetings!
-My name is Caitlyn Carney, and I am currently a student at Codeup in their data-science program.
+My name is Caitlyn Carney, and I am Data Science Alumni from Codeup.
 I previously worked for Marriott International as a "Data Specialist".
-From there I returned to school and recieved an associates in science and my associates in art before coming to Codeup.
+From there I returned to school and recieved an associates in science and my associates in art before going to Codeup.
 So you can come to a reasonable hypothesis that data is my life!

-I am really enjoying learning everything I can in data science!
-However, I am definitely drawn to the visual side of it!
-I find myself playing in seaborn, matplotlib, and starting to play in Tableau a lot!
-I also really enjoy makig presentations to really catch and keep the audiences attention!
-My other favorite thing I have so far learned is cleaning data, I don't know what it is but it is very theraputic to sit down and make data easy to read and understand.
+When it comes to data science I enjoy myself immensely!
+I am definitely drawn to the visual side of it, I find myself playing in seaborn, matplotlib, and starting to play in Tableau a lot!
+I also really enjoy telling the stories the data contains and presenting them to really catch and keep the audiences attention!
+Another one of my favorite things is cleaning data, I don't know what it is but it is very theraputic to sit down and make data easy to read and understand.
+I am constantly trying to better myself and grow as a data scientist.

 On my free time I enjoy relaxing with a nice book, playing some games on my pc, and playing with my dogs (my husky puppy, April, can steal the heart of any human! 🐺 ❤️🐾).
 </details>